bpstephanie/Pennywise/README.md

       If the user chooses 'Y', the worksheet will be updated and the user will receive feedback once it has been successful.

       However, if the user chooses 'N' they will be shown a new menu of choices.
-They can choose to re-enter the informtion and be taken back to the [add new expense](<#add-new-expense>) process, return to [main menu](<#main-menu>) or choose to confirm the information above.
+They can choose to re-enter the informtion and be taken back to the [add new expense](<#add-new-expense>) process, return to the [main menu](<#main-menu>) or choose to confirm the information above.
 The third option is in case the user mis-typed their answer before.

       If the user inputs in invalid response they will be shown an error message and be asked to enter a valid response.